openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/bluetooth_services.md

 is purely to ease the user configuration.
 The offset is not considered in any of the other reported values.
 The service uses 2 uint16 values to report the left and right offset in cm in that order.

+*Tack Id* holds a UUID as String representation that can be used to uniquely identify the recorded track.
+If the value changes, a new track is recorded, and the millisecond counter on the OBS likely is restarted.